 Still wine accounts for the vast majority of domestically produced and bulk imported wine that is bottled and consumed in the United States, although smaller volumes of other types of wine are produced, and about 10-11 percent of production is used for distillation.
-According to 2017 TTB data, over 6015 million gallons of still wine were bottled and "removed" after payment of tax for domestic consumption; this represented 86 percent of the approximately 718 million gallons of domestically bottled wine.
-Since 2005, the volume of domestically bottled wine (including cider) tax-paid entering the U.S. market has increased by almost one-third: cider consumption increased almost tenfold, from 4.9 million gallons to 45.8 million gallons, while still wine grew by 34.5 percent, and wine cooler volume declined (Table 7).
+According to data from U.S. Treasury/TTB (2017a), over 6,015 million gallons of still wine were bottled and "removed" after payment of tax for domestic consumption; this represented 86 percent of the approximately 718 million gallons of domestically bottled wine.5 Since 2005, the volume of tax-paid, domestically bottled wine (including cider) entering the U.S. market has increased by almost one-third.
+Cider consumption increased almost tenfold, from 4.9 million gallons to 45.8 million gallons, while still wine grew by 34.5 percent, and wine cooler volume declined (Table 8.7).

 California produces the vast majority of wine produced in the United States.
 In 2017, the TTB reports approximately 888.6 million gallons of still wine produced in the United States, with California responsible for 716.3 million gallons, or 84.3 percent.
-Washington State, with 44.8 million gallons, and New York State, with 28.1 million gallons, were second and third in production (TTB, 2017a).
-All of California's and Washington State's wine production is from Vitis vinifera grape varieties, while New York State's production includes fruit wines and wines produced from native grape species and hybrids.
+Washington State, with 44.8 million gallons, and New York State, with 28.1 million gallons, were second and third in production (U.S. Treasury/TTB, 2017a).
+All of California's, Oregon's, and Washington State's wine production is from Vitis vinifera grape varieties, while New York State's production includes fruit wines and wines produced from native grape species and hybrids.
 The increase in U.S. demand for wine is reflected in an increase in the number of wineries, which has more than doubled in the past decade.
 In 2004, there were 4,325 federally licensed wineries or wine blenders in the United States, with 2,059 located in California; by 2017, the number of U.S. wineries had increased to 11,996, with 4,661 located in California.
-Other major states with
+Other major states with wineries are Washington, 1,005; Oregon, 679; and New York, 551.
+However, every state has a few wineries and produces some wine (U.S. Treasury/ TTB, 2017a).